rjdudley/skinny-ulad/README.md

 # Why is MISMO/ULAD Unsuitable for APIs?

 MISMO is an extensive specifiication, meant to cover all the data needs in all the uses of the mortgage industry in one document.
 You need a lot of RAM just to open the full schema in an XML modeling tool.
-It was initially designed for large transfers of mortgage info, on the scale o 100s-1000s of documents, in a highly normalized using arcroles.
+It was initially designed for large transfers of mortgage info, on the scale of 100s-1000s of documents, in a highly normalized using arcroles.
 It's like EDI via XML.
 And that's fine, very suitable for a certain use case.

 Because it was meant to be normalized and contain a lit of documents, it's very deeply nested.
 Following the XML specification you're something like 17 layers of XML markup before you hit your first piece of data (I no longer have access to MISMO and don't remember exactly, but it's around that).
 Even when a use case specific subset is designed (like the ULAD or UCD), the XML honors this deep nesting.
 And that's the problem.
 Modern APIs are designed for accessing single resources, use JSON as the format, and have a flat or shallow nesting.